 Where can we go?

 Our vision centers on the idea that the disruptive change currently facing our state offers us a unique opportunity to position Vermont as the leader of the nation.
 We can serve as an exemplar of a successful transition from our current precarious agricultural system to a thriving agricultural renaissance.
 We envision a future where farms of all sizes are viable; farmers are understood and fairly compensated as ecosystem stewards; our working landscape and the surrounding ecosystems are healthy; the public values rural and agricultural culture; food chain workers live and work in just and dignified conditions, all people have access to nutritious food; and a successful agricultural renaissance has engendered a more diverse population to move to, and remain in, our state.

 We know an economy founded on such a thriving, resilient agricultural system will have rippling effects.
-Our economy will become increasingly circular, with dollars earned in the state staying and circulating in the state.
-Our relationships will be stronger, as we all know the people who grow, transport and sell our food.
-Our young people will stay in the state, knowing that fulfilling and economically viable futures exist for them here in Vermont.
+Our economy will become increasingly circular, with dollars earned in the state staying and circulating locally.
+Our relationships will be stronger, as we come to increasingly know the people who grow, transport and sell our food.
+Young people will stay in the state, knowing that fulfilling and economically viable futures exist for them here in Vermont.
 Our rivers and lakes will run clean, and our soil will be rich, living, and drawing down carbon to fight climate change.
 Our Vermont identity will remain strong, with tourists flocking to experience the Vermont way of living with land and community.
 We will be more prepared than ever for the next emergency, having developed relationships that can sustain us regardless of increasing global instability.
-We affirm the People’s Bailout movement language that now is the time to “make a down payment on a regenerative economy, while preventing future crisis.”

 What does it look like?